Cochran County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Cochran County is $42,137.
 This is 45% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 46% lower.
+It is also 46% lower than the national median of $78,538.
 The poverty rate stands at 27.3%.
 This is 98% higher than the state poverty rate of 13.8%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 6.2%.
 This is 20% higher than the state rate of 5.1%.
 The median home value is $57,700.
 Housing costs are 78% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 1.4x, Cochran County is one of the most affordable housing markets in the area.
 65.3% of occupied housing units are owner-occupied.
 This homeownership rate is 4% higher than the state average of 62.6%.

 Race & Ethnicity